RockefellerArchiveCenter/aurora/README.md

 *  View accessioning queue

 #### Appraisal Archivists

+In addition to the permissions of **All Archivists**, Appraisal Archivists have the following additional permissions:

 *  Accept or reject transfers
 *  Add appraisal notes to transfers

 #### Accessioning Archivists

+In addition to the permissions of **All Archivists**, Accessioning Archivists have the following additional permissions:

 *  Create accession records

 #### Managing Archivists

+In addition to the permissions of **All Archivists**, Managing Archivists have the following additional permissions:

 *  Accept or reject transfers
 *  Add appraisal notes to transfers
 *  Create accession records